Blazor adoption in context: The user imperative

 - Lastly, it draws inspiration from other popular front-end frameworks that came before it and reuses existing technologies, such as Razor, rather than completely reinventing the wheel.
 If your team already has experience with other frontend frameworks they will find that Blazor has a familiar, component-centric approach.

-Now that we’ve explored some of the concerns with Blazor, what are some of the indicators that it’s a good fit for your project?
+Now that we’ve explored some of the concerns around Blazor adoption, what are some of the indicators that it’s a good fit for your project?

 You can leverage your Razor page knowledge